Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ruby GPC.rb send_tg_msg
 ```

 Shell will then prompt you to enter a message, and then just type enter.
+You should then see the bot send this message to the group.

 ### Close the channel